-One of the quickest ways your team can communicate with customers during outages is to have a set of ready templates for possible outage scenarios and customer queries.
+One of the quickest ways your team can send out outage notifications to customers is to have a set of ready templates for possible outage scenarios and customer queries.

 Templates not only help your team save time, but also ensure all your customers get consistent responses.

 Work with your engineering team to understand if previous outages have followed a pattern or if specific functionalities or features are vulnerable to outages.
 Make a note of the most popular features in your product or service, and craft templates for instances where they may break down.